Nomada imbricata

 Life Cycle

 Nomada imbricata exhibits the typical cleptoparasitic of the .
-Females locate nests of Andrena , often using olfactory cues including floral scents.
+Females locate nests of Andrena , often using olfactory cues including floral oil scents.
 They enter unguarded nests and lay in provisioned .
-The Nomada hatches before the host larva, kills the host egg or young larva, and consumes the pollen and nectar provision.
+The Nomada larva hatches before the host larva, kills the host egg or young larva, and consumes the pollen and nectar provision.
 Development proceeds with the parasitic larva using the host's stored resources.
 The species likely has a or cycle depending on host , with emerging to mate and seek host nests.

 Behavior

-Males have been observed to areas where are active, including flowers such as willow and gooseberry.
+Males have been observed to patrol areas where bees are active, including flowers such as willow and gooseberry.
 Male Nomada exhibit "antennal grabbing" during copulation, winding their around the female's antennae to transfer .
-This behavior, first documented in the Nomada in 2018, may serve to transfer chemical compounds that help females mimic host bee odors for nest entry, or may function to make females unattractive to rival males.
-Males also pheromones on vegetation by rubbing their bodies against grass to mark mating territories.
+This behavior, first documented in the Nomada in 2018, may serve to transfer chemical compounds that help females mimic host odors for nest entry, or may function to make females unattractive to rival males.
+Males also deposit pheromones on vegetation by rubbing their bodies against grass to mark mating territories.

 Ecological Role